-Using the numeric keypad, type 247, then release the Alt key, to type the Approximately symbol on the keyboard.
+Use the numeric keypad, and type 247, then release the Alt key, to type the Approximately symbol on the keyboard.
 Mac users should press Option+X.

 In the following table, you’ll find quick instructions for typing in the Approximately Equal to Symbol on your Mac or Windows computer.